GLOBAL MARKETS-Shares plunge on global growth, bank fears; U.S. yields fall

 "The key driver is this immense pessimism in asset markets, unwillingness to hold anything but the safest assets," said Steven Englander, managing director and global head of G10 FX strategy at Citigroup.

-Banks in Europe ended 6.3 percent lower, making them the worst-performing sector and widening their losses for the year to more than 28 percent.
-Shares of Societe Generale , France's second-biggest bank, closed down 12.6 percent after disappointing results.
+Banks in Europe fell more than 6 percent, making them the worst-performing sector and widening their losses for the year to about 28 percent.
+Disappointing results from Societe Generale dragged down shares of France's second-biggest bank by 13 percent, compounding fears.

-Worries also hit shares of U.S. banks, with the S&P financial index last down 3 percent and ranking as the S&P 500's worst-performing sector.
+Worries also hit shares of U.S. banks, with the S&P financial index dropping 2.9 percent.
 Concerns over profitability in a low-growth, low-interest rate environment have knocked confidence in the banking sector this week, particularly in Europe.

 YELLEN